airbnb/lottie-ios/README.md

 ```swift
 AnimationView.stop()
 ```
 Stops the currently playing animation, if any.
-The animation view is reset to it's start frame.
+The animation view is reset to its start frame.
 The previous animation's completion block will be closed with `false`
 Example:
 ```swift
 animationView.stop()